ctrlaltdeleon/infinitygauntlet/time/journal-2021.md

 # 4-1

 - In `Git`, how does one rename a local branch that you're on?
-  - `git branch -m %NEW-BRANCH-NAME%`
+  - `git branch -m %%NEW-BRANCH-NAME%%`
-  - On Windows: `git branch -M %NEW-BRANCH-NAME%`
+  - On Windows: `git branch -M %%NEW-BRANCH-NAME%%`
 - Full ACAT request from Robinhood to Public.
 - Super lathered the anti-dandruff shampoo in my hair.
 - Gym!